University of New Hampshire: Athletics

 In addition to varsity athletics, the university offers many club sports through the Department of Campus Recreation, including aikido, archery, baseball, crew, cycling, dance, fencing, figure skating, golf, men's lacrosse, Nordic skiing, rugby, sailing, softball, tennis, taekwondo, men and women's ultimate Frisbee, wrestling, and the Woodsmen Club.
-Many of these clubs compete either on an intercollegiate basis with New England teams, or sponsor university tournaments and frequently participate in national championships.
-UNH also offers horseback riding as a recreation.
-Many students can take horseback riding lessons with instructors, on their horse or the schools.
-UNH holds many events each year, for they have a large cross country course.
-UNH also has a dressage team and a hunt seat team that competes yearly.

 The recognized fight song of UNH is "On to Victory", the most current version of which was arranged by Tom Keck, Director of Athletic Bands from 1998 to 2003.
 In 2003, "UNH Cheer" (originally titled "Cheer Boys") was resurrected from the university archives by Erika Svanoe, Director of Athletic Bands from 2003 to 2006.
-Based on the school song "Old New Hampshire", not to be confused with the New Hampshire state song of the same name, "UNH Cheer" currently serves as a secondary fight song and is often performed immediately following "On to Victory".

-On October 7, 2006, Wildcats wide receiver David Ball tallied the 51st receiving touchdown of his career to displace Jerry Rice of Mississippi Valley State University, who was inducted into the College Football Hall of Fame a month earlier, atop the ranking of NCAA Division I and I-AA players by career receiving touchdowns.
-He later signed as a rookie free agent with the Chicago Bears and played with well-known college football players Chris Leak and Darius Walker.

 Durham campus

 The University of New Hampshire is located in the town of Durham, a rural small town on the Amtrak line to Boston.
 The Durham campus is 1100 acre, with 300 acre in the "campus core" and 800 acre of open land on the west edge of campus.
 The campus core is considered to be the university property within a 10-minute walk from Thompson Hall, the symbolic and near-geographic center of campus.
 The campus core contains many of the academic and residential buildings, while the outer campus contains much of the agriculture land and buildings.
 The university owns a total of 2600 acre of land.
 For the 2020–2021 school year, in order to go on campus students were required to self-test twice weekly to enter campus buildings and use the university's buses.